JosefSo/Ex3_DWG/README.md

 🔹Shortest path: finding the shortest path between two nodes and its length.
 Our algorithm for finding shortest path is based on Dijkstra algorithm.

-🔹Tsp:(not real tsp but very close to it): finding finding the shortest path that goes over all nodes in the graph.
-Here we used Simulated annealing (SA) Algorithm.
-Simulated annealing (SA) is a probabilistic technique for approximating the global optimum of a given function.
+🔹TSP:(not real tsp but very close to it): finding the shortest path between all given nodes on the graph.
+We've used ACO (Ant colony optimization) algorithm to solve this problem.
+ACO is a probabilistic technique for solving computational problems which can be reduced to finding good paths through graphs.

 ## matplotlib